Updated on 2025-08-22 GMT+08:00

 • IP address of the node where the ZooKeeper instance is: To obtain the IP address, on FusionInsight Manager, choose Cluster > Services > ZooKeeper and click Instance.

-• Port number of the ZooKeeper client: To obtain the port number, on FusionInsight Manager, choose Cluster > Services > ZooKeeper, click Configurations then All Configurations, and search for clientPort.
+• Port number of the ZooKeeper client: To obtain the port number, on FusionInsight Manager, choose Cluster > Services > ZooKeeper, click Configurations and then All Configurations, and search for clientPort.

 • hive.server2.proxy.user=test1: test1 is a proxy user.